 - 6 Chicken Breasts

 - Preheat oven to 400 degrees and prep a baking sheet with parchment paper.

 - Melt butter in a large skillet.

-- Brown the breakfast sausage in a large skillet over medium heat, and break up with a wooden spoon while it cooks.
+- Brown breakfast sausage (12 ounces) in a large skillet over medium heat, and break up with a wooden spoon while it cooks.

 - Remove sausage from the skillet and place it on a paper towel lined plate.

 - Use a paper towel to clean the skillet of sausage grease.

 - Melt butter in the skillet.

 - Add onions (1 large finely chopped), carrots (2 finely chopped) and celery stalks (4 finely chopped).
 Sprinkle with salt (1 teaspoon) and pepper (1/2 teaspoon).
 Cook in butter until they're soft and lightly browned (around 10 minutes).

 - Add wine (1/2 cup) to skillet and bring to a boil.
 Cook until no wine is left — about 5 minutes.